crearis/odoo-in-vue/vue/README.md

 - `/vue/src/mixins/OdooQUtils.js`: Mixin for features that pertain to Quasar and Odoo, e.g. Odoo to Quasar data conversion
 - `/vue/src/mixins/OdooRpc.js`: Mixin for RPC calls made to Odoo

-**Vuex (Store):**
+**~~Vuex~~ Pinia (Store):**

-- `/vue/src/store/odoo.js`: Vuex file for Odoo stuff
+- `/vue/src/store/odoo.js`: ~~Vuex~~ Pinia file for local Odoo data

-Currently these are all the files you need to create your own Quasar-Odoo project and eventually these will be files put into an NPM package.
+Currently, these are all the files you need to create your own Quasar-Odoo project and eventually these will be files put into an NPM package.
 The other files of interest are in `/vue/src/components/myforms`, which are example Vue components that use the files listed above and demonstrate how simple it is to create Quasar-Odoo forms.
-Lastly, the `/vue/src/pages` directory can be reviewed to give a broad level example of how one might setup their own Quasar-Odoo project in Vue.
+Lastly, the `/vue/src/pages` directory can be reviewed to give a broad level example of how one might set up their own Quasar-Odoo project in Vue.